-Having a high FICO Score reassures lenders that your track record has shown that you are likely to be able to keep up with your obligations to them.
+Having a high FICO Score reassures lenders that you are likely to keep up with your obligations to them.
 In return, they’re able to offer you their best interest rates and repayment terms.
 Being approved for credit under better terms can save you thousands of dollars, improve your overall financial health, and put you a step closer to achieving your personal finance goals.

 Not only does an excellent credit score give you access to the best financial options out there, but auto insurers and property management agencies also evaluate your FICO score.
-This means a higher FICO score can get you to lower auto insurance rates and improve your chances of being approved for that place you’re hoping to rent.
-If homeownership is something you’re hopeful for, a good FICO score can also help get you there.
+This means a higher FICO score can get you lower auto insurance rates and help you snag that apartment you’re hoping to rent.
+If homeownership is something you’re planning on, a good FICO score can also help get you there.

 You may not know that you have more than one FICO Score.
 The Fair Isaac Corporation regularly updates the formulas they use to calculate FICO Scores and create new versions.
 Some versions are industry-specific and some are newer, like FICO Score 9.
 For more information, check out Fair Isaac Corporation’s website.

 For this article’s purpose, we’re going to focus on the FICO Score formula most commonly used by lenders — FICO Score 8.
 Below we’ve provided a breakdown of the factors that make up your FICO Score 8 and the impact each of those factors has on your overall credit score.

 Your payment history is the most important factor in your FICO Score.
 Does a one day late payment affect credit score?
 It won’t show up on your credit report, but lenders want to be sure that you can make your payments on time.
 If you have consistently made on-time payments to previous lenders, you will likely be able to make your payments to them.